SFDO-Tooling/CumulusCI/README.md

 Runs a complete clean, update, build, test cycle.
 Starts with the [uninstallCumulus](#uninstallcumulus) target to clean unpackaged metadata from the org.
 Then runs [updateDependentPackages](#updatedependentpackages) to ensure all managed packages match the required versions for the checked out code.
 Finally, runs [deploy](#deploy) to deploy the code and run all tests.

 NOTE: This is a very destructive operation which is designed to be run against organizations dedicated to CI purposes.
-Do not run this against an org
+Do not run this against an org with any metadata you care about keeping.

 ### deployManagedUAT